HeCraneChen/total-curvature-estimation/README.md

     ./TotalCurvature --in ../example_data/cow.ply --out ../results/cow_mesh.txt --format mesh ./TotalCurvature --in ../example_data/cow.ply --out ../results/cow_cloud.txt --format point_cloud

 A glfw app should launch displaying a cow, rendered with color representing total curvature of each point.
 Results of the calculated curvature will be saved in a txt file.
 Note that the values in the visualizer has been rescaled for better visual effect.
-Refer to the output txt file for the total curvature values.
+Refer to the output txt file for the calculated total curvature values.

 ## Citation